-- a) Describe the incident at Lantern Yard that changed the life of Silas Mariner. - b) What does Silas Mariner's cottage represent? - c) What took the Halls to their cellar in the early morning of Whit Monday?
+- a) Describe the incident at Lantern Yard that changed the life of Silas Mariner. - b) What does Silas Marner's cottage represent? - c) Describe the circumstances that made Griffin rob his own father.
+What made his crime grave? - d) What took the Halls to their cellar in the early morning of Whit Monday?
 Why did Mr. Hall have to rush up immediately?
-What did he see there? - d) Describe the circumstances that made Griffin rob his own father.
-What made his crime grave?
+What did he see there?